VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 OCT optic nerve imaging Visual field testing Pressure checks & follow-up

-What is glaucoma?
+What glaucoma is

 Why early detection matters

-What a glaucoma evaluation may include
+What assessment may include

 • Intraocular pressure measurement